 This is the myth that just won’t go away.
-No matter how many times health care professionals debunk it, plenty of people still believe that the flu shot will inject them with a weakened, live version of the influenza virus in order to build up their immunity, and therefore give them the flu.
+No matter how many times healthcare professionals debunk it, plenty of people still believe that the flu shot contains a weakened version of the influenza virus that will infect them with the flu in order to build up their immunity.
 And once again, it’s just not true.
 The flu shot isn’t dangerous.

 “The flu vaccine doesn’t give you the flu because it’s a killed virus, not a live one,” says Christelle Ilboudo, MD, an infectious disease specialist at the University of Missouri Health Care system.
 “It can’t lead to disease.”

 So why did you feel crummy after your last flu shot?
 Dr. Ilboudo says there are two likely explanations: one, feeling ill after the injection is a natural immune response common to many vaccinations, and two, you’re getting the shot at a time when viral illnesses abound.